bndtools/bnd/maven-plugins/README.md

 # Building the Maven Plugins

-You must first run `./gradlew :build` to build the Bnd artifacts and install them in your local maven repo.
+You must first run `./gradlew :build` (or `./gradlew build -x test` skip tests for faster local builds) to build the Bnd artifacts and install them in your local maven repo.
-You can then run `./mvnw install` to build the Bnd Maven plugins.
+You can then run `./mvnw install` to build the Bnd Maven plugins (or `mvn install -Dinvoker.skip=true` to skip tests for faster local builds).

 ---